Tuesday, October 3, 2023 β€’ Welcome to the πŸ’― Nonsense-Free Zone!

 Share what you're reading!

-Dong’s note: I first published this piece on October 21, 2021, and updated it on September 26, 2023, to address the Windows 11 23H2.
+Dong's note: I first published this piece on October 21, 2021, and have updated it multiple times as Windows 11 evolved.
+This latest update on October 2, 2024, adds the latest Windows 24H2 ISO that will keep your machine up to date.
 As usual, make sure you read the post carefully.
-Due to past abuses, starting November 2022, downloads are only available to registered members.

 Windows unsupported hardware

-Windows 11 upgrade: That dreadful message you might get when upgrading to Windows 11 from many existing Windows 10 computers.
+Windows 11 upgrade: You get this dreadful message when upgrading to Windows 11 on an "unqualified" Windows 10 computer.

 Windows 11 upgrade on unsupported computer: The current state of play

-Neither is essential to the day-to-day operation of the computer.
+Neither Secure Boot nor TPM is essential to the day-to-day operation of the computer.
 The two are so non-essential that hardware vendors often disable them by default.
-Likely, they are simply excuses for Microsoft to coerce users into getting new hardware unnecessarily.
+I've never used them, and virtually all Intel-based Mac computers don't have TPM.
+They are likely excuses for Microsoft to coerce users into getting new hardware unnecessarily.

-But you sure can run Windows 11 of any release on any Windows 10 computer.
-Over the past two years, I’ve personally upgraded dozens of computers, as old as those built for Windows 7, to Windows 11 with great success, saving folks thousands of dollars in unnecessary expense.
-Frankly, many old machines can run the new OS as smoothly as supported hardware, even better in some cases.
+But you can run Windows 11 of any release on any Windows 10 computer—the latest 24H2 requires newer CPUs than previous versions, but it still works with old computers running chips released over 15 years ago—and can potentially save you thousands of dollars.
+Many old machines can run the new OS as smoothly as the supported hardware, even better in some cases.

-There are two reliable methods to upgrade an unqualified computer running Windows 10 to Windows 11.
+There are two reliable methods to upgrade an unqualified computer running Windows 10 to Windows 11 that I've used for years.

-The second method is more organic and suitable for those who want to get the job done without any third-party software or to build a fresh image for multiple-computer deployment.
+The second method is more organic and suitable for those who want to get the job done using the original ISO from Microsoft or build a fresh image for multiple-computer deployment.

 Let’s start with the in-place upgrade method.